 Teradata continues efforts to conduct efficient data center operations leveraging strategies for virtualization and elimination of older infrastructure to reduce and manage energy consumption.
-As a result of these efforts, we were able to avoid the deployment of 96 new physical servers in 2012 by building the servers in our existing virtual infrastructure.
-This directly results in an ongoing annual energy consumption avoidance of about 302,000 kWh.
-Further, we eliminated 29 older physical servers out of a planned 30 to 35, resulting in additional ongoing energy savings of about 91,0000 kWh's.
-We continue efforts to target additional physical servers for replacement or retirement.
-Also during 2012, Teradata implemented a new network wiring design within our non-production data center improving airflow and allowing the facility to reduce the load and improve the efficiency of the cooling equipment.
+As a result of these efforts, we were able to avoid the deployment of 71new physical servers in 2013 by building the servers in our existing virtual infrastructure.
+This directly results in an ongoing annual energy consumption avoidance of about 223,000 kWh.
+We continue efforts to target additional physical servers for replacement or retirement and we expect our Windows Server 2003 migration program to drive significant virtualization over the course of the next year.
+Also during 2013, Teradata initiated a practice of installing blank plates in empty server rack locations to improve the efficiency of the server cooling systems.